-Faces Up has helped over 7000 young people – 62% girls and 38% boys – change their life prospects through arts and crafts education.
+Faces Up has empowered over 11,000 young people – 62% girls and 38% boys – change their life prospects through arts and crafts education.

 In addition, we’ve: